icon

 It will depend on the specific circumstances, but if you get into an accident while driving for business, and this use isn’t specifically covered by your policy, the insurer could deny your claim.

-This means you would have to pay out-of-pocket for repairs and other ensuing costs.
+This means you would have to pay out-of-pocket for repairs and other costs.
 On top of this, your policy could be cancelled for failing to notify the insurer of your vehicle’s intended use.
-When you get around to finding a new insurance policy, you’ll face higher premiums as a result of your prior indiscretion.
+You’ll face higher premiums on your next policy as a result.

 Can I use a commercial vehicle for personal use?

-In most cases, yes, as long as you have permission from the owner, you can use a commercial vehicle for personal use and the commercial insurance will cover you in the event of an accident.
+In most cases, yes.
+If you have permission from the owner, you can use a commercial vehicle for personal use and the commercial insurance will cover you in the event of an accident.
 However, if your commercial vehicle is larger than a pick-up truck, it would probably be easier, and cheaper, to use a normal car for personal errands.

 Who has the best commercial auto insurance?